How to create a real living space in a courtyard without a lawn

 - group potted plants

-- choose a compact bench or chairs
+- choose a compact bench or armchairs

 - add warm lighting

-Soften the ground without major renovations
+Softening the ground without heavy work

 | Problem | Solution | Effect | To avoid |